Luk4x/Estudonauta-Linguagem-C-Sharp/README.md

-# Estudonauta-Linguagem-C-Sharp
+# Estudonauta-C#-Language
-Exercícios feitos por mim, propostos no curso de Linguagem C-Sharp do Estudonauta.com, Usando o Visual Studio.
+Exercises made by me, proposed in the C# Language course at estudonauta.com, Using Visual Studio.